douyalala/ETEM/README.md

 ## Setup Environment

 - Linux System with GPU
-- python
+- python (we use version 3.10.12)
-- torch, numpy
+- torch (we use version 2.1.0), numpy (we use version: 1.26.1)
-- cmake
+- cmake (we use version 3.22.1)
 - other requirments for building GCC/LLVM compilers (such as cmake and GMP/MPFR/MPC/flex/gcc-multilib)

-We provide a script to automatically install those requirements.
+We provide a script (./set-up-env.sh) to automatically install those requirements.

 ## Usage